 - Finally, thanks to dedicated tools designed to manage the process, preparing and routing content to any touchpoint can happen automatically.

-However, you can experience the benefits of having a supply chain even on a more granular level.
+However, you can experience the benefits of having a content supply chain even on a more granular level.

 - Increased quality.
 In a supply chain, all content production stakeholders know what they need to do and when.
 As a result, everyone can focus on their core responsibilities and deliver them at a far greater level.